The Yal Ku Lagoon -beautiful snorkeling in Akumal

 Other similar activities like this one

-If you like these type of activities you might also want to read about Xel-Ha.
+If you like these types of activities, you might also want to read about Xel-Ha.
 It is a very similar area but is more of a commercial park.
 There you can swim all day and food and drinks are included but of course it cost more.

 Puerto Morelos is a popular place to snorkel the reef as well.
 Here is one tour that will pick you up and take you to Puerto Morelos to snorkel.